Sources: Porter fallout won't cost Kelly his job -- for now

 "She won't do anything to undermine him," one official says, adding: "If Kelly leaves, the rest of the ship goes with him."

-As for Kelly's future at the White House, another source familiar with their relationship says while there are certainly days the President is frustrated with him, he is not necessarily at the point that he wants him gone yet.
+As for Kelly's future at the White House, another source familiar with their relationship says that while there are certainly days the President is frustrated with him, he is not necessarily at the point that he wants him gone yet.

 Kelly, too, has aired frustrations at the job -- including threatening to quit in past disputes with the President, according to people familiar with the episodes.
 But he's told allies that he feels a patriotic duty to see Trump's agenda enacted.

-"I get the sense that he feels like he's more on edge right now in terms of the things he's saying and I think that probably reflects a lot of frustration," said Leon Panetta, who as secretary of Defense worked closely with Kelly, who was his senior military aide.
+"I get the sense that he feels like he's more on edge right now in terms of the things he's saying and I think that probably reflects a lot of frustration," said Leon Panetta, who as secretary of defense worked closely with Kelly, who was his senior military aide.
 Panetta also served as chief of staff to President Bill Clinton.
 "It probably is the toughest job he's ever had.
 In the end he is still a human being."

 "You face the same challenges every day," Panetta said.
 "It starts to impact both on your viewpoints and just your ability to stick with it."

-Note: CORRECTION: This story has been updated to correct the spelling of the last name of White House counsel Don McGahn.